2018 Honda Accord vs. 2018 Toyota Camry

 - Lane Keep Assist: The Lane Departure Warning System lets you know if you begin to deviate from your chosen lane without signaling.
 Should you fail to heed that alert, the Lane Keep Assist system will provide corrective steering to keep you centered.

 - Honda LaneWatch: A small camera mounted below your passenger side mirror will automatically display a video feed of your blind spot on the Accord’s touchscreen system when you signal.

 The 2018 Honda Accord Outclasses the 2018 Toyota Camry

 The 2018 Honda Accord is superior to the 2018 Toyota Camry, as the Camry can’t match the sophisticated powertrains, high-end technologies, and impressive safety features of the 2018 Honda Accord.
-To find out more, just contact VIP Honda today, and compare the Honda Accord to the Hyundai Sonata to learn more about our new Honda Accord models!
+To find out more, just contact VIP Honda today, and compare the Honda Accord to the Hyundai Sonata or the Honda Civic to learn more about our new Honda Accord models!

 Our Honda Accord Inventory